Darwinism refuted by adverse selection experiments

 animals and humans come from, according to you?

-> wolves, and now we see dogs ranging from the chihuahua to the
+> wolves, and now we see dogs ranging from the Chihuahua to the

 > St. Bernard.